Should you visit Marrakech in Winter?

 The benefits of visiting Marrakech in winter:

-- WARM TEMPERATURES.
 Although many of the locals were wrapped up in their winter djellabas, to those of us from colder climes it’s actually lovely and warm.
 Just like a summer’s day back here at home in the UK.
 When we visited in January temperatures were around 20 degrees C during the day, perfect for strolling the medina without dripping with sweat like you do from April to November.
+If you visit Marrakech in December or February the temperatures will be very similar to what we experienced in January.

 As the temperature does drop during the night, it’s the ultimate excuse to finally make the most of those cosy riad spaces which during summer are pretty but never used.
 The roaring fires, the snugly cushions and romantic little hidey-holes.
 Riads are designed to withstand the extremes of temperature, thus are cool in summer and cosy in winter.
 Genius.